jackyef/react-web-optimisation-boilerplate/README.md

 ## Goals for performance optimisation
+- Prepare full page that has the following
+  - Header with searchbar and category sidebar (done)
+  - Banner that occupies 50% of the page height (in progress)
+  - Add some static text to fill the rest of the above the fold part
+  - Add product list from search below the fold
 - Prepare an example page to be optimised
-- Lazyloadimg image (runtime performance)
+- Lazyloadimg image (runtime performance) (prepare imagehold)
 - React component profiling (runtime performance) Create a problematic react component.
 Show how to solve it from profiling, identifying where the problem lies, then fix it.
-- Lighthouse (show the initial score, explain about load performance)
+- Lighthouse (show the initial score, explain about load performance) done
 - Code splitting (prepare multi routes app, explain codesplitting)
 - Server Side Rendering (SSR)
   - GraphQL SSR (with react-apollo)